yuno-payments/yuno-docs/docs/SDKs/seamless-sdk-recommended/seamless-sdk-payment-web.md

 * First, [create a customer](ref:create-customer) or retrieve an existing customer ID
 * Include the customer ID when creating the `checkout_session`

-> 📘 `onPaymentMethodSelect` Event
+> 📘 Payment method selection event
 >
-> For all APMs, including Google Pay, Apple Pay, and PayPal, `onPaymentMethodSelected` is triggered as soon as the customer chooses the payment method (before the payment flow begins).
-Define `onPaymentMethodSelected` in `startSeamlessCheckout` before `mountSeamlessCheckout`.
+> For all APMs, including Google Pay, Apple Pay, and PayPal, `yunoPaymentMethodSelected` is triggered as soon as the customer chooses the payment method (before the payment flow begins).
+Define `yunoPaymentMethodSelected` in `startSeamlessCheckout` before mounting.

 ## Step 4: Start the checkout process